ACT Test Day

 ID must be in hard plastic card format.
 Paper or electronic formats are NOT acceptable.

 You must use the name on your ID to register to test and the photo ID must be clearly recognizable as you.

 ACT Student Identification Form with photo

 You MUST present this ACT Student Identification Form (PDF) with photo if you do not have a current official photo ID as described above.
-It must be completed by a school official or notary public; neither may be a relative.
-All items must be completed.
+This document must be fully completed by a school official or notary public; neither may be a relative.

-You will not be admitted if you present any forms of ID other than those listed as acceptable.
+You will not be admitted to test if you present any forms of ID other than those listed as acceptable.
 The following are examples of unacceptable identification:

 - ACT ticket alone

 - Credit, charge, bank or check cashing cards, even with photo

 - Family portrait or graduation picture, even if the name is imprinted on the photo

 - ID letter that is not an official ACT identification form